KyleNeece/KyleNeece.github.io/content/index.md

 **Next Session**: TBD

-**3/7/25** - Act 3 now begins, **I am reinforcing GP costs now for spell components that require them but I will also be more generous with gold because of that** so keep that in mind
+**3/7/25** - Act 3 now begins, **I am reinforcing GP costs now for spell components that require

+For all base classes here is a **[Spells Chart](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ0PUubejT6BChmPqDHdAizsNkdfn6JsPGWC2BcaykJGzRzZc26TvOCGP_ua9R_6c3DvzIJpZa7yW49/pubhtml)** for seeing what spells have a **GP cost**

+In addition, here is a **[Spell Reference](https://ephe.github.io/grimoire/)** for classes that can cast spells
+- Note: Does not include homebrew spells

 **2/20/25** - Website entries are fully updates except PC characters (will update after Act 2).
 Waiting for players to send over their character sheet and other attachments so that I can put "statblocks" in their entries.